WTF Is the Federal Reserve?

 Who Runs the Fed?

 The Federal Reserve — which is headquartered in Washington, D.C. — is run by a seven-member Board of Governors.
-The board members are appointed by the president; and of the seven, the most powerful is the chairman.
+The president appoints the board members, and of the seven, the most powerful is the chairman.

 The current chairman, Jerome Powell, speaks on the board’s behalf and is frequently called to testify publicly to Congress on the economy’s health.
 But most often, Congress and stock-market investors focus primarily on interest rates and whether the Fed will increase or lower them.
 (That’s part of what’s called monetary policy, which I’ll explain next.)